 choices when it comes to purchasing gold Sovereigns.
 The simplest choice is to buy the current year of issue.
 As a mass-produced bullion coin, the latest Sovereign coin is easy to find.
 All the reputable gold dealers will likely have plentiful stock so price comparisons are simple and transparent.
 The condition of the coin will be brand new so you have peace of mind knowing exactly what to expect.
 Delivery will also likely be next day due to its high availability.
 Prices for buying the latest Sovereign coin are also likely to be low as the coin has little scarcity and no history yet.

 But that’s not the full story…

 Older Sovereign coins can be classed as semi-numismatic.
-In other words, their value now consists not only of it’s gold content and production values, but also possesses an element of scaricty and history.
-Coins may be less shiny than brand new Sovereigns, but due to their optimum 22 carat alloy mix, they’re far more resiliant than 24 carat coins which can mark more easily.
-Prices are generally higher than for new Sovereigns due to these elements, however their resale value is also higher, and there’s a greater chance that the older coins will appreciate in value quicker than new ones, especially if supply becomes particularly tight in the secondary market.
+In other words, their value now consists not only of its gold content and production values but also possesses an element of scarcity and history.
+Coins may be less shiny than brand new Sovereigns, but due to their optimum 22 carat alloy mix, they’re far more resilient than 24 carat coins which can mark more easily.
+Prices are generally higher than for new Sovereigns due to these elements, however, their resale value is also higher, and there’s a greater chance that the older coins will appreciate in value quicker than new ones, especially if supply becomes particularly tight in the secondary market.

 How about buying Halves, Fulls, or Double Sovereigns?

 Call us to buy sovereigns

 We endeavour to provide the best customer service and can offer you great deals on gold sovereigns, particularly for bulk purchases.
 Since we do not deal with any form of online or paper gold, you can rest assured that the gold you buy from us is physical gold of the highest quality, which can be a prized investment in your portfolio for years to come.

 Image Credit: Money metals